Grand Prix of Baltimore: Support races

-Lap Records
+Lap records

 The unofficial all-time outright track record set during a race weekend is 1:17.5921, set by Will Power in a Dallara DW12 during qualifying for the 2012 Grand Prix of Baltimore.
-The official race lap records at the Grand Prix of Baltimore are listed as:
+The fastest official race lap records at the Grand Prix of Baltimore are listed as:

 Controversy

 Along with the closing of the commercial center of downtown Baltimore for track preparation, trees were removed from city streets, spawning a court case.
 Also, Baltimore Brew identified $42,400 in campaign contributions over the preceding four years to Mayor Stephanie Rawlings-Blake and other political officials from investors and businesses that stood to gain from the race being held.

 After its inaugural run, it was reported that the race failed to bring as much economic activity to Baltimore as had been promised and that Baltimore Racing Development has had difficulties paying monies owed to local businesses and the state, the latter resulting in a $567,000 tax lien being filed.
 With Baltimore Racing Development $3 million in debt, including nearly $1.2 million owed to Baltimore City, the city terminated their contract with BRD at the end of 2011.
 This meant the race would only take place again if both the city and IndyCar approved a new organizer.
 IndyCar officials have expressed hope that a new organizer will be found.
-The city of Baltimore announced on February 10, 2012 that a five-year deal with race organizer Downforce Racing, LLC was being finalized and would be presented to the city Board of Estimates February 22.
+The city of Baltimore announced on February 10, 2012, that a five-year deal with race organizer Downforce Racing, LLC was being finalized and would be presented to the city Board of Estimates February 22.
 The new contract includes provisions such as a $3 per ticket surcharge for city services to reduce the risk of unpaid fees to the city.